-The music performance major provides professional-level performance training for students who aspire to be professional musicians.
+The music performance degree program provides professional-level performance training for students who aspire to be professional musicians.
 Performance experience lies at the heart of the program.
 Students perform constantly—in concerts, recitals, and collaboratively with fellow students, while sophomore and senior solo recitals are required.

 In addition, a wealth of extracurricular performance experiences include master class and recital performances, faculty/student outings to the Rochester Philharmonic Orchestra, and other concerts.